-This article is to offer a better insight as to why gamers need to pick a curved monitor to gain more immersive gaming experience.
+This article is to offer a better insight as to why gamers need to pick a curved monitor for gaming to gain more immersive experience.

 Are you planning to upgrade your monitor?
 But you are not sure to invest in a curved monitor or not?
 In this article, you will learn about the reasons why a curved gaming monitor is all you need to guarantee you the “right” gaming experience.

 The first curved screen hit the consumer market in 2014.
 Since then, almost every gamer asked himself/herself a question “to buy or not to buy” a curved monitor.
 The main characteristic of a curved monitor is, of course, the curvature or the magnitude of bending.
 It can take a value of 1800R, 3000R or 4000R.
 This is the spec that you’ll never find in a flat monitor.
 The ‘R’ here stands for radius and is measured in millimeters.
 The lower the number is, the more curved your monitor is.
 For example, 1800R is more curved than 4000R.
 1800R has become somewhat a standard spec for curved monitors.

 *Curved monitors we discuss in this article are 32 inches and above.
 The curvature of the monitors less than 27” is not enough to offer benefits of a curved monitor will bring so as not to be discussed here.